-Baby is suppose to teach himself.
+Baby is supposed to teach himself.

-Many of the 9 points in this article reflect baby independence and self discovery.
+Many of the 9 points in this article reflect baby independence and self-discovery.
 Baby knows best and external pressure to achieve milestones early can harm him psychologically as well as physically; nothing is good enough for mom and dad.
 It reminds me of a Facebook status update a friend of mine had posted.
-It had something to do with the cry-it-out method and wanting to try it because baby wasn’t sleeping.
+It had something to do with the cry-it-out method and wanting to try it because the baby wasn’t sleeping.
 A friend commented by saying they only sleep because baby looses faith that mom will return, I commented that my baby does not respond to cry-it-out and will cry for hours.
 I believe it was my friend’s mother that had the best comment of all; “the problem with mother’s these days is that they read too much”.
-We push baby into reaching goals like sitting early, walking early and sleeping through the night before they are developmentally ready because our culture promotes independence.
+We push the baby into reaching goals like sitting early, walking early and sleeping through the night before they are developmentally ready because our culture promotes independence.